Radiologist

 Education and Training

-Attend medical school to earn a Doctor of Medicine (MD) or Doctor of Osteopathic Medicine (DO) degree.
+Medical School: Completion of a Doctor of Medicine (MD) or Doctor of Osteopathic Medicine (DO) degree.

 Work Environment